kpuka/SIMAH/_pages/consulting.md

 * Scientific manuscript preparation

 Please get in touch to inquire about these services and whether I may be able to help with your project.
-I offer a free 30-minute consultation to scope the project needs and estimate the cost of the work.
+I offer a free 30 minute consultation to scope the project needs and estimate the cost of the work.

 <!-- Contact form  -->
 <div id="contact">